What is a Job Trainer?

 SETTING EMPLOYEES UP FOR SUCCESS

-The role of a coach is to give guidance and strategy for success.
-They help train you to achieve your goals and encourage you to grow in ways that you may not have realized were possible.
-A sports coach is seen as a necessity; it’s hard to think of a team without a coach.
+The role of a trainer is to give guidance and strategy for success.
+They help teach you to achieve your goals and encourage you to grow in ways that you may not have realized were possible.
+A sports trainer is seen as a necessity; it’s hard to think of a team without a trainer.
 But what about business?
-Job coaches can play an important role in setting employees up for success and helping them work through barriers they may face.
+Job trainers can play an important role in setting employees up for success and helping them work through barriers they may face.

 The Relay Resources team includes over 500 janitorial employees, most of whom are part of the AbilityOne Program designed for people with a wide range of disabilities.
 We take our diverse workforce into account as we design our training programs.
-Job coaches are available to help trainees transition to their permanent positions as well as helping current employees trouble shoot areas for improvement.
+Job trainers are available to help new employees transition to their permanent positions as well as helping current employees trouble shoot areas for improvement.

 “Before starting at Relay, I had worked as a cook at a bar then was unemployed and living on SSI (Supplemental Security Income).
 I knew that I was capable of way more than that,” says Michael.
 “Then a friend referred me for a janitorial job at Relay.
 When I started working full time in 2012 I was able to clear off some debts, move to a new place, and felt like I had some real personal growth.”